stateful/docs.runme.dev/docs/configuration.md

 ## Human-friendly output: JSON, text, images, etc

 Not all cells’ output is plain text.
 Using the `mimeType` specifier it is possible to specify the expected output's type.
 Notebooks have a variety of renderers that will display them human friendly.
-The mime type defaults to *text/plain*.
+The MIME type defaults to *text/plain*.

 ![Human-centric output](../static/img/human-centric-output.png)

-### Supported mime types
+### Supported MIME types

-Runme supports the standard VS Code mime types alongside custom Runme mime types.
+Runme supports the standard VS Code MIME types alongside custom Runme MIME types.

-**Standard VS Code mime types**
+**Standard VS Code MIME types**

 * text/plain
 * application/javascript